Male figure

 Height: 119.2 cm

-Presumed period: late 19th – early 20th century
+Presumed date: late 19th – early 20th century

 Watam village area.
 Mouth of the Sepik River